Lorna Verdun Sisely: Master of Surgery and Queen Victoria Memorial Hospital (QVMH)

-In 1947 Sisely successfully passed the Royal Australasian College of Surgeons (RACS) Fellowship Examination, becoming the first woman to do so.
+In 1947, Sisely successfully passed the Royal Australasian College of Surgeons (RACS) Fellowship Examination, becoming the first woman to do so.
 There were other women who were fellows of RACS, Lilian Violet Cooper was the first admitted in 1928, however they were already trained and experience surgeons, not required to sit the entrance examination.

 As well as beginning her Master of Surgery training in 1947, she also left St Vincent's Hospital to take an appointment as an honorary surgeon and senior staff member at the QVMH, a position she held for 34 years.
 When she started in the role, the hospital's surgical duties were shared between a gynaecologist, a doctor with an MS, and two self-trained surgeons.
 She was the assistant surgeon to Dr Florence Cooper.

-In the same year she also took a role as an honorary surgeon at the Children's Hospital, as well as a role as an Anatomy Demonstrator in the Department of Anatomy and Pathology at the University of Melbourne.
+That same year, she also took a role as an honorary surgeon at the Children's Hospital, as well as a role as an Anatomy Demonstrator in the Department of Anatomy and Pathology at the University of Melbourne.

 Travel scholarship to England and the US

 Sisely won the Gordon Craig Scholarship in Surgery, a travelling scholarship, from the Royal Australasian College of Surgeons in 1949.
 She received her Master of Surgery certificate from the University of Melbourne (becoming the second woman to do so after Girlie Hodges), and two weeks later, On 20 April 1949, she left Australia on the Strathaird.
 Having identified the need for a urologist at the QVMH she used the funds to travel to England and then United States for 8 months each to undertake work in both general surgery and urology at various clinics.
 She found the experience to be very beneficial having been able to observe leading surgeons, as well as new techniques and technology.
 She stated that "I touched on everything.
 I saw the man who operated on Anthony Eden.
 I saw lots of hard, difficult work."
-However, Sisely also commented on the lack of acceptance of women surgeons in USA.
+However, Sisely commented on the lack of acceptance of women surgeons in USA.
 She speculated that she would have had to enter general practice had she stayed in USA.
 She met women who were in research as a second choice, while awaiting an appointments in surgery.